Portia Faces Life: Australian version

 A localized version of Portia Faces Life was launched in Australia in 1952 and began transmission from the radio station 3UZ in Melbourne.
 It was introduced by American expatriate Grace Gibson.

-It starred Lyndall Barbour as the title character who was renamed "Portia Manning."
+It stars Lyndall Barbour as the title character, who was renamed "Portia Manning".

-It was broadcast for 3,544 quarter-hour episodes until 1970 and every episode started with the introduction, "A story taken from the heart of every woman who has ever dared to love."
+It was broadcast for 3,544 quarter-hour episodes until 1970.
+Every episode started with the introduction, "A story taken from the heart of every woman who has ever dared to love."

 The series also was broadcast from the ZB radio network in New Zealand.

 Following the conclusion of Portia Faces Life, Lyndall Barbour was cast as Portia again in four smaller shows: Partners in Jeopardy, The Silent Witness, The Haverlock Affair and The Seed of Evil.
 Portia Manning also had cameo appearances in Violets are Blue, Clayton Place and Thirty Days Hath September.